When people realize I’m foreign, their first response is usually, “Portuguese is really hard to learn, isn’t it?”

 After three years, I’m at the point now where I almost don’t need to translate anymore what people are saying unless there’s a lot of external noise going on.
 When it comes to speaking, there are times when my thoughts come out entirely in Portuguese and then there are times when what I want to express is more complex, so it requires a bit of thinking – something which can be difficult in a highly conversational culture where people interrupt each other when they want to be heard.

 My biggest win, so far, is that many people don’t realize I’m not Brazilian until they have an extended conversation with me.
-One of the members of our Crossfit even asked us recently why we both spoke English, thinking we were both native Portuguese-speakers!
-(It made a lot more sense once we explained.)
-My under-cover-ness is due in large part to the fact that people think Americans look one very specific way (white, blond hair, blue eyes, English-German features) and I don’t fit that.
-It’s also due to the fact that I started practicing the three tips below since they’ve been the most effective way to communicate with others in a non-American way (since it’s not just the language, but the style of speaking!):
+Part of that, I believe, is because I started practicing the three tips below since they’ve been the most effective way to communicate with others in a non-American way (since it’s not just the language, but the style of speaking!):

 1. Skip the “yes” or “no,” and just use the verb.
-Despite being a very open culture when it comes to sharing criticism, Brazilians don’t like to hurt anyone’s feelings by being too direct in their answers.
-There’s a lot of circuitous conversation before actually giving any sort of answer that leans in the direction of either yes or no. For example: at the gym, someone asks Gustavo if he’s using the bench press.
+Put simply, being too direct is a no-no and is generally considered kind of rude, or just weird.
+There’s typically a lot of circuitous conversation before actually giving any sort of answer that leans in the direction of either yes or no. For example: at the gym, someone asks Gustavo if he’s using the bench press.
 He is.
 So he says, “We can share, I have two more sets.”
-He never actually says “Yes, I’m using it” but answers in a way that implieshe’s using it, but he wouldn’t prevent someone else from using it with him.
+He never actually says “Yes, I’m using it” but answers in a way that implies he’s using it, but he wouldn’t prevent someone else from using it with him.

 When I’m in the gym, someone might ask, “Are you using this?
 Can I hop on?” and the answer “Yes, but I’m almost done” escapes my mouth before I can think.
 I get a weird look a) because I told someone they couldn’t use something, which is very rare, and b) I already gave a yes or no answer, so people generally stop listening to anything that follows so there’s no inference that I’ll go fast so, in the end, I don’t hold the other person up.